Guernsey Experiences

 Guernsey Coastal Cruises

 Guernsey Coastal Cruises offers 1.5-hour boat trips around the island’s shoreline and nearby waters aboard the traditional passenger vessel, Glad Tidings.
-The cruises explore various routes, including the northeast coast past St Sampson’s, Bordeaux, and Beaucette Marina, extending into L’Ancresse Bay.
-Another route heads south along the east coast to Saint’s Bay, passing landmarks like Castle Cornet, Fermain Bay, and Moulin Huet.
-A third option ventures across the Little Russel to Herm and Jethou, offering views of sandy beaches and opportunities to spot wildlife such as puffins, seals, and dolphins.
-The vessel, built in 1979 and previously operating in Northumberland, was relocated to Guernsey in 2023.
-Cruises depart from the Albert Marina in St Peter Port, with tickets available onboard or via advance booking.
-Prices are £25 for adults, £22 for seniors, £12 for children aged 3–15, and free for infants, with a family ticket (2 adults, 2 children) available for £65.
+The cruises explore various routes, including the northeast coast past St Sampson’s, Bordeaux, and Beaucette Marina into L’Ancresse Bay, or south along the east coast to Saint’s Bay, passing Castle Cornet, Fermain Bay, and Moulin Huet, as well as crossings of the Little Russel to Herm and Jethou with views of sandy beaches and the chance to spot wildlife such as puffins, seals, and dolphins.
+The vessel, built in 1979 and previously operating in Northumberland, was relocated to Guernsey in 2023, and cruises depart from the Albert Marina in St Peter Port, with tickets available onboard or via advance booking.
+Guide prices are typically around £25 for adults with reduced rates for seniors and children, but fares and family deals can vary by sailing, so it’s best to check the latest prices when booking.

 Sea Kayaking

 Kayaking in Guernsey is a lively way to explore the island’s coastal beauty.
 Whether you’re sliding along granite cliffs, paddling into hidden bays or circling Herm, there’s plenty to discover by sea.
 Local providers such as Go Guernsey and Outdoor Guernsey offer both guided tours and self-hire options.
-In Sark Adventure Sark offers guided two-hour paddle sessions most days at 10 am and 2 pm, giving you the chance to explore the island’s calm, scenic coastline with knowledgeable local guides You’ll be kitted out with everything needed, including a single or double kayak, buoyancy aid and wetsuit, and sessions typically last around two hours.
+In Sark, Adventure Sark runs guided paddle sessions that let you explore the island’s calm, scenic coastline with knowledgeable local guides.
+You’ll be kitted out with everything needed, including a single or double kayak, buoyancy aid and wetsuit, and sessions typically last around two hours.

 Guided trips may include wildlife spotting, such as puffins around Herm, while independent hire lets you set your own route from locations like Cobo, Petit Bot or Saints Bay.
 Lessons are available for beginners or those looking to build confidence on the water.